1. Homepage

 Forecasts

-After the ECB cut interest rates in early June, the rate of inflation in the euro area fell as expected.
+After the ECB cut interest rates in early June, the inflation rate in the euro area fell as expected.
 Despite this, service inflation remained at high levels, which may affect the timing of the ECB's next rate cut.

 It is very likely that further rate cuts will occur in 2024, although no cut was implemented in June.
 Despite unexpectedly high inflation in May, the interest rate path was lowered compared to the monetary policy report in March.
 This signals a higher probability of a new reduction already at the next meeting in August.